 In earlier posts, I’ve unpacked the definition of mindful eating as it relates to our personal experience and the larger food system, briefly discussed the concept of food literacy, and encouraged us all to play with growing our own food – whether it’s on a window sill, in a patio container, or in a front yard garden.
 In addition, be sure to visit the Resources page for links on all of these topics, and check back frequently for updates.

 I’ve spent much of the past twenty years introducing group and individual psychotherapy clients to mindful eating education and in my free time, digging deeply into my own edible gardens.
-On August 20, 2020, I’ll be releasing the first of a series of low-cost educational videos on topics about which I’m deeply passionate.
+In early Fall 2020, I’ll be releasing the first of a series of low-cost educational videos on topics about which I’m deeply passionate.
 We’ll begin with Beyond This Bite: Mindful Eating, Food Literacy, and Therapeutic Horticulture.

 Maybe you’ve just discovered mindful eating, or perhaps you’ve practiced for years.
 Start anew with this 45-minute on-demand webinar and learn how to connect more intimately with your food.

 During this educational video, you will learn: